lansolo99/lansolo.dev/content/posts/nuxt-js-puzzle-game-development-wip5.md

 ---

 This post is part of a full walkthrough of building an android app using Nuxt + Cordova

+**Note: this game have been published on Google Play Store in 2019, but retrieved in 2024, given the fact I didn't maintain it through evolving Android versions.
+You could still access the [showcase page](https://smartprisoners.netlify.app/).**

 <!--more-->

 This post might be the second to last before the release of the Smart Prisoners game.